-The bill clarifies the definition of "personal watercraft" to include only those vessels which are less than 16 feet in length.
+The committee substitute clarifies the definition of "personal watercraft" to include only those personal watercraft which are less than 16 feet in length.

-The bill directs that fees collected from the registration of personal watercraft may not be transferred from the Marine Resources Conservation Trust Fund.
+The committee substitute directs that fees collected from the registration of personal watercraft, except for those earmarked for the Save the Manatee Trust Fund, will be deposited in equal parts into the Marine Resources Conservation Trust Fund and the State Game Trust Fund.

-The bill lists specific conduct which will be deemed reckless operation of a personal watercraft.
+The committee substitute lists specific conduct which will be deemed reckless operation for all vessels.

-The bill raises the minimum age for operation of a personal watercraft from 14, to 16 years.
+The committee substitute raises the minimum age for operation of a personal watercraft from 14, to 16, effective July 1, 2000.
 It raises the minimum age to 18 if the operator rents or leases the vessel.

-The bill requires personal watercraft rental operations to provide instruction on safety, the rules of navigation and personal responsibility to the operator of anyone renting a vessel.
+The committee substitute requires vessel rental operations to provide instruction on safety, the rules of navigation and personal responsibility to the operator of anyone renting a vessel.

-Current law makes rental operators immunue from liability if they have complied with all safety regulations.
-The bill removes this liability and requires all rental operators to carry a policy from a licensed insurance carrier in this state, insuring against any accident, loss, injury, or property damage, or other casualty in the amount of \$500,000 per person and \$1 million per event.
+Current law makes vessel rental operators immune from liability if they have complied with all safety regulations.
+The committee substitute removes this immunity for personal watercraft rentals and requires personal watercraft rental operators to carry a policy from a licensed insurance carrier in this state, insuring against any accident, loss, injury, or property damage, or other casualty in the amount of \$500,000 per person and \$1 million per event.